 Must-Have Skills and Talents

 - Continuous Learner: You’re committed to identifying what you need to learn and growing quickly.
-In this dynamic and growing organization, our recruiting, marketing, and program development strategies will evolve quickly to capture new opportunities.
+In this dynamic and growing organization, our strategies (Ex: Program, Development, Recruiting, Marketing, etc.) will evolve quickly to capture new opportunities.

 - Organizational Stewardship: You center the mission and goals of the organization in all of the decisions that you make.
 You proactively identify and solve areas where program and fundraising are in tension with one another, and find solutions that work for all stakeholders.